Check out these great Prime Day 2021 deals from small businesses | CNN Underscored

 Think Tank Scholar Multiplication Flash Cards ($9.99, originally $25.99; amazon.com)

-Boys and girls ages 7-10 can have fun with figures with this set of award-winning math flash cards, with a tab system that allows parents to organize the cards their child has already mastered apart from cards that are still in use.
+Boys and girls ages 7 to 10 can have fun with figures with this set of award-winning math flash cards, with a tab system that allows parents to organize the cards their child has already mastered apart from cards that are still in use.

 Never forget the essentials when you’re traveling with your furry friend by grabbing this dog bag that includes a front magnetic sleeve pocket, a water bottle holder, a zippered side pocket, an internal zippered mesh pocket and a removable internal divider to hold everything in place.